envoyat/snag-the-vote/readme.md

 - Information on local members.
 Links to local members site for more information.
 - Information on locations current member/party affiliation.
 - Information on members on the ballot.
 Links to more details on external site.
+  - Candidate summary is randomised to avoid any preference in displaying data (RNG).
 - Data pulled from AEC shows non-biased data on selected location.
 - Can vote for sausage by emojis.
 Scale 1 - 3.
 - Voting options allow for what was on the sausage